uviclibraries/nvivo-advanced/act-1-cases.md

 20. Now, keep exploring and click next to the Treemap where you read **Sunburst**
     <img src="images/NVivo15/19-Explore2.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">

-22. Do the same for **Summary**
+21. Do the same for **Summary**
     <img src="images/NVivo15/20-Explore3.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">

-22.	**Exporting your visuals.** As you create your visuals on NVivo 12 Plus UVic license, you can export them to your computer by clicking on the image and choosing Export as below.
-You can choose the format such as PDF, PNG, JPEG, etc.
+22.	**Exporting your visuals.** As you create visualizations in NVivo, you can easily export them to your computer.
+Simply click on the visualization, then choose **Export**.
+From there, you can select your preferred file format, such as **PDF, PNG, JPEG**, and others.
     <img src="images/NVivo15/21-Explore4.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">
     <img src="images/NVivo15/22-Explore5.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">